KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-5t/index.md

 ![](14.png)

 Hit *Install* next to Magisk, hit *Select and Patch a File* and then pick the **boot.img** file.
-Hit *LET’S GO* to create a rooted boot.img file.
+Finally hit *LET’S GO* to create a rooted boot.img file.
 If everything went smoothly, you should see a log like this:

 ![](15.png)

 Your rooted boot.img file should be in the same folder.
 Back it up to your computer (just in case).
 Turn off your phone and disconnect it from your PC.

 Now it’s time to install TWRP.
 Hold `Vol up` and `Power` button to start the device in Fastboot mode.
 Go back to your terminal and type `fastboot devices` to confirm it’s in Fastboot mode.
-Then type `fastboot flash recovery <filename>.img` to flash TWRP.
+Then type `fastboot flash recovery filename.img` to flash TWRP.

 ![](16.png)

-Then go back to your phone, hit `Vol down` twice to pick Recovery Mode and hit `Power` button to restart the device.
-Once TWRP is booted up hit *Install* > go to *Download folder* > hit *Install Image* (bottom right) and pick the rooted boot file you created with Magisk (it should be named `magisk_patched-***.img`).
+Then go back to your phone, press `Vol down` twice to select Recovery Mode and press `Power` button to restart the device.
+Once TWRP is booted up hit *Install* > go to *Download folder* > hit *Install Image* (bottom right) and pick the rooted boot file you created with Magisk (it should be `named magisk_patched-***.img`).
 On the next screen pick the `boot` partition and swipe to flash the device.

 ![](17.png) ![](18.png) ![](19.png)

-Reboot the system.
-Once you’re back in LOS, open up Magisk and now you should be able to access *Super User* and *Modules* tabs.
+Once it’s done, reboot the system.
+When you’re back in LOS, open up Magisk and now you should be able to access *Super User* and *Modules* tabs.
 This indicates that your device is rooted.

 ## Installing NetHunter